 Presented at the Keeling Graduate and Early Career Conference, University College London (2023): "The Development of Character in the Eudemian Ethics."

-Presented at the American Philosophical Association - Pacific Division (2020): "The Eudemian Ethics on Becoming Good."
+Presented at the Society for Ancient Greek Philosophy (SAGP) meeting at the American Philosophical Association, Pacific Division (2021): "The Eudemian Ethics on Becoming Virtuous."

 Aristotle’s ethical work focuses on the role of virtue in the good life.
 In the Nicomachean Ethics (EN), we find a detailed picture of how virtuous character forms through habit (II.1–4, 1103a14–1105b17).
 But in the Eudemian Ethics (EE), Aristotle mentions habit or habituation (ἔθος, ἐθίζω) only once, in his definition of character (ἦθος) at II.2, 1220a39–b7.
 I explain that Aristotle does have a theory of the formation of character in the EE, one that relies heavily on the effects of experiences of pleasure and on a mechanistic account of habit.
 This belies scholarly insistence, such as it is, that the EE lacks such a theory, or that the theory contained in that work is inferior to the NE version.
 It also resolves the apparent tension between Aristotle’s emphasis on the importance of the origins of virtue of character and his fleeting mention of habit in the EE.